pmmp/Snooze/README.md

 Event-driven thread notification management library for code using the pthreads extension

 ## Use cases
 This library allows a parent thread to conveniently process notifications from an array of child threads, firing callbacks when a notification is received.
+In essence, this library allows you to simulate the `select()` call, but for threads instead.

 ## Example
 ```php